 Azerbaijan - the Country of Fires

-Azerbaijan is a surprising country indeed.
+Azerbaijan is an amazing country indeed.
 Everything is unique there - the nature, the culture, the history, the customs and traditions, the architecture and others.
 Azerbaijan is often called "the country of fires" (from "azer" – which means fire).
 Even B.C. there lived tribes of fire worshippers.
 Since those times the most ancient evidence - rock drawings, statues of gods, ancient temples have survived on the territory of Azerbaijan.
 Besides, the country has been known for its burning hearths - ateshgahs (temples of fire).
 There is a place on Absheron Peninsula named Yanardag (burning mountain).
 In Nakhchivan, Kjalbadzgar, Lankaran, Babadag … hot waters follow from under the graoud.

 In Surakhany there is eternally burning Ateshgah (temple of fire) which at different times was worshiped by followers of Zoroastrianism, Hindus and Sikhs.
 Once on the territory of Azerbaijan there were ancient states Atropatena and Albania.
 Each city of Azerbaijan is peculiar in its own way.
 The center of ancient Quban khanate - the city of Quba - is known for its medieval fortresses and mosques.
 One of the oldest cities - Sheki - is well-known for its magnificent palaces some of which have been converted to hotels.
 Particularly noteworthy are the natural beauties, such as Canyon Tenga, Afurdzhi waterfall and reserve Gobustan included in the list of UNESCO World Heritage Sites.